qiskit-community/qiskit-metal/README.md

 This creates a new environment with name `<env_name>` with all the necessary library dependencies.
 Then it activates the new environment.
-Finally installs the local qiskit-metal code inside that environment.
+Finally installs the local Qiskit Metal code inside that environment.

 The `-e` flag install qiskit\_metal in [editable mode](https://pip.pypa.io/en/stable/reference/pip_install/#cmdoption-e).
 You can add the `-v` flag if you would like to observe the verbose output during the installation.